Also known as: Heart surgery - pediatric, Heart surgery for children, Acquired heart disease or Heart valve surgery - children

 The outcome of heart surgery depends on the child's condition, the type of defect, and the type of surgery that was done.
 Many children recover completely and lead normal, active lives.

 Webb GD, Smallhorn JF, Therrien J, Redington AN.
-Congenital heart disease.
-In: Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
-Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine, 8th ed.
-St. Louis, Mo; WB Saunders; 2007:chap 61.
+Congenital heart disease In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
+Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 62.

 - Review date: